fatty-tuna/vr-vs-world/architecture/README.md

-This is where you go to learn about stuff.

-If you want to know about something, just come here and investigate it.
+# Architecture
+## Come here to learn how each section works and how to use it
+## Make sure others know what your stuff does!